 Ensure that your medical insurance covers you whilst in Oman (most do, but worth checking).

-Citizens of the 45 countries who are lucky enough to qualify for a tourist visa on arrival in the UAE can renew this visa by doing a “border run” every 30 days.
+Citizens of the 49 countries who are lucky enough to qualify for a tourist visa on arrival in the UAE can renew this visa by doing a “border run” every 30 days.
 Apparently there are 10 days grace, ie you are allowed 40 days but I not know if this is written into the law and it could change at any time without notice.
 If you overstay then you will have to pay 100aed per day of overstay.
+Please note that the rules for visa runs arriving by air are different, and you should check before booking your flights.

 Providing you are not working, in which case your employer should provide you with a residency visa, you can do border runs indefinitely, and some do.